The Man That Corrupted Hadleyburg

-"The Man That Corrupted Hadleyburg" is a piece of short fiction by Mark Twain.
-It first appeared in Harper's Monthly in December 1899, and was subsequently published by Harper & Brothers in the collection The Man That Corrupted Hadleyburg and Other Stories and Sketches (1900).
+"The Man That Corrupted Hadleyburg" is a satirical novella by Mark Twain.
+It first appeared in Harper's Monthly in December 1899, and was subsequently published by Harper & Brothers in the collection The Man That Corrupted Hadleyburg and Other Stories and Essays (1900).
 Some see this story "as a replay of the Garden of Eden story", and associate the corrupter of the town with Satan.

+In the story, a town has gained a reputation for incorruptibility.
+Its population is trained to avoid temptation.
+An offended stranger seeks revenge against the town's population, and starts tempting them with a reward in gold coins for a supposedly forgotten act of kindness.
+After receiving anonymous tips from the stranger, nineteen of the town's most prominent couples claim the reward under false pretenses.
+Their dishonesty becomes evident in a public meeting, and they are publicly shamed.
+The stranger observes that the townspeople were actually easier than usual to corrupt, because their resolve had never been tested.
+The town's reputation is further ruined by an unintentional side-effect of the original plan.